front-commerce/developers.front-commerce.com/source/docs/magento2/graphql.md

 };
 ```

-**Restart your server**, and you must now see the additional endpoints.
+**Restart your server**, and you should now see the additional endpoints.

 ## Store configurations